-(6) To support students who have experienced short-term circumstances or events that are serious, unavoidable and significantly disruptive and that affect their capacity to undertake or perform in an assessment, the University will attempt to provide affected students with an opportunity to undertake the affected assessment or an alternative assessment in order to demonstrate that they have met the relevant learning outcome(s) of a unit or units.
-The opportunity provided under such circumstances is referred to as Special Consideration and may be granted after careful evaluation of an application.

-(7) Short-term circumstances or events that are serious, unavoidable and significantly disruptive may be unexpected in nature, including personal, social or domestic issues such as illness (either physical or psychological), accident, injury, societal demands (e.g. jury service), bereavement, family breakdown, or may be anticipated, but significantly affect the student's capacity for undertaking assessment for the unit(s), such as religious commitments, legal commitments, unexpected work commitments that cannot be changed, caring commitments.
+- (6) To support students who have experienced short-term circumstances or events that are serious, unavoidable and significantly disruptive and that affect their capacity to undertake or perform in an assessment, the University will attempt to provide affected students with an opportunity to undertake the affected assessment or an alternative assessment in order to demonstrate that they have met the relevant learning outcome(s) of a unit or units.
+The opportunity provided under such circumstances is referred to as Special Consideration and may be granted after careful evaluation of an application. - (7) Short-term circumstances or events that are serious, unavoidable and significantly disruptive may be unexpected in nature, including personal, social or domestic issues such as illness (either physical or psychological), accident, injury, societal demands (e.g. jury service), bereavement, family breakdown, or may be anticipated, but significantly affect the student's capacity for undertaking assessment for the unit(s), such as religious commitments, legal commitments, unexpected work commitments that cannot be changed, caring commitments.

-(8) Short-term circumstances or events that are serious, unavoidable and significantly disruptive are those that:

-- a. could not have reasonably been avoided or guarded against by the student; - b. were beyond the student's control; - c. caused substantial disruption to the student's capacity for undertaking assessment for the unit(s); - d. occurred during an Event Critical Study Period and were at least three (3) consecutive days duration or a total of five (5) days within the teaching period; or - e. prevented completion of an assessment task scheduled for a specific date (e.g. final examination, in class test/quiz, in class presentation).

-(9) All applications for Special Consideration must be supported by evidence as described in the Special Consideration Supporting Evidence Schedule and be submitted by the deadline prescribed in the Special Consideration Procedure.

-(10) Students with a pre-existing disability / health condition or prolonged adverse circumstances are advised to seek support from Student Wellbeing and should also refer to the Student Disability Support Policy.

-(11) Students are expected to manage their time so that they can meet assessment deadlines at the same time as other obligations which they may have, both inside and outside the University.

-(12) Special Consideration is not a mechanism to appeal against an assessment outcome.
+- (8) Short-term circumstances or events that are serious, unavoidable and significantly disruptive are those that: - a. could not have reasonably been avoided or guarded against by the student; - b. were beyond the student's control; - c. caused substantial disruption to the student's capacity for undertaking assessment for the unit(s); - d. occurred during an Event Critical Study Period and were at least three (3) consecutive days duration or a total of five (5) days within the teaching period; or - e. prevented completion of an assessment task scheduled for a specific date (e.g. final examination, in class test/guiz, in class presentation). - (9) All applications for Special Consideration must be supported by evidence as described in the Special Consideration Supporting Evidence Schedule and be submitted by the deadline prescribed in the Special Consideration Procedure. - (10) Students with a pre-existing disability / health condition or prolonged adverse circumstances are advised to seek support from Student Wellbeing and should also refer to the Student Accessibility Policy. - (11) Students are expected to manage their time so that they can meet assessment deadlines at the same time as other obligations which they may have, both inside and outside the University. - (12) Special Consideration is not a mechanism to appeal against an assessment outcome. - (13) Only under exceptional circumstances will a student who has already submitted an assessment or sat for an examination be considered for a second opportunity to undertake the affected assessment.